 MGIC

-Mortgage Guaranty Insurance Corporation.
 MGIC, the principal subsidiary of MGIC Investment Corporation, is the nation's largest private mortgage insurer.
-MGIC serves lenders throughout the United States, Puerto Rico, and other locations helping families achieve homeownership sooner by making affordable low-down-payment mortgages a reality.
+MGIC serves lenders throughout the United States, Puerto Rico, and other locations, helping families achieve homeownership sooner by making affordable low-down-payment mortgages a reality.
 MGIC provides a critical component of the country's residential mortgage finance system, protecting mortgage investors from credit losses.
 Mortgage insurance from MGIC also benefits consumers by helping them achieve homeownership sooner with low-down-payment loans.

 Monthly Housing Expense Ratio